Efforts to Eradicate Human Trafficking

 Lockheed Martin also expects our suppliers to conduct themselves in a manner consistent with Lockheed Martin’s code of conduct, Setting the Standard and the principles expressed in CPS-021 and includes provisions in its supply contracts addressing this expectation.
 Additionally, Lockheed Martin has implemented CPS-734 Trafficking in Persons establishing requirements for compliance with the United States Government’s zero tolerance policy on trafficking in persons.
 Employees and covered supply chain contractors are required to comply with the Lockheed Martin policies and Federal Acquisition Regulation 52.222-50 Combating Trafficking in Persons.

-Lockheed Martin provides company employees and management, who have direct responsibility for supply chain management, training on human trafficking and slavery, particularly with respect to mitigating risks within the supply chains of products.
+Lockheed Martin provides company employees and management, who have direct responsibility for hiring related or supply chain management, training on human trafficking and slavery, particularly with respect to mitigating risks in the recruitment and retention areas, as well as within the supply chains of products.
 Lockheed Martin sends periodic communications to suppliers informing them about the risk of human trafficking and slavery and their obligations to comply with all applicable laws and regulations.